-3.4.5 The defines.mk file
+3.4.4.1 Introduction

 There is a makefile definition file that you must supply on each system before TETware can be built; the name of this file is tet-root/src/defines.mk.
 This file contains system-specific definitions and is included in the makefiles that are used to build TETware.